 The Collaboration Platform emerges to provide services that can be used across all platforms that are deployed in the EGI production infrastructure.
 As such it begins to position itself and the included services as the “service integration glue” collating EGI platforms, Community Platforms and other services into consistent technical virtual research environments.

 Community Platforms are part of the Virtual Research Environments used by EGI’s researchers, but are deployed remotely as part of EGI’s Operational Infrastructure.
-Community Platforms emerge to exist in two “flavours” with two business models attached to them Originating from the software delivered by the EMI and IGE project, the number of Community Platforms is beginning to diversify and will continue to do so in PY4.
+Community Platforms emerge to exist in two “flavours” with two similar, yet distinct business models attached to them: Typically, Community Platforms directly integrating with the Core Infrastructure Platform are deployed and operated by EGI (as distinct service to the target research community), whereas Community Platforms that integrate with the EGI Cloud Infrastructure Platform follow one of the characteristic Cloud computing principle of “self-serving”, i.e. deployment and operation of the Virtual Machines and services packaged within are provided by the Research Community itself.
+Originating from the software delivered by the EMI and IGE project, the number of Community Platforms is beginning to diversify and will continue to do so in PY4.

 The inclusion of NGI International Liaison contacts, EGI Champions and virtual teams have proven to provide an effective method to channel and direct communications, and to find a platform of technical collaboration where common need is apparent.
 The virtual teams model has been expanded for PY4, by introducing dedicated funds through mini projects.
 These provide a model to focus funding on the strategic improvement of existing solutions with a clear goal of insertion the results of the successful projects into immediate day-to-day operations.